 - Contact with multiple children, such as in a child care setting

-- Having siblings who attend school or child care and bring home the infection
+- Having siblings who attend school or get child care services and bring home the infection

 Complications of severe bronchiolitis may include:

-- Blue lips or skin (cyanosis).
-Cyanosis is caused by lack of oxygen.
+- Blue lips or skin (cyanosis), caused by lack of oxygen

-- Pauses in breathing (apnea).
-Apnea is most likely to occur in premature infants and in infants within the first two months of life.
+- Pauses in breathing (apnea), which is most likely to occur in premature babies and in babies within the first two months of life

 Because the viruses that cause bronchiolitis spread from person to person, one of the best ways to prevent it is to wash your hands frequently — especially before touching your baby when you have a cold or other respiratory illness.
 Wearing a face mask at this time is appropriate.